FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 Proteins from 13 annotated strains of *P. marinus* were detected across depths and oxygen concentrations in the ocean proteins data set analyzed.
-We focused our analysis here on core photosynthetic protein complexes, for clades HL, LLI, LLIII and LLIV (Figure
+We focused our analysis here on core photosynthetic protein complexes, for clades HL, LLI, LLII/III and LLIV (Figure
 \@ref(fig:CladeProchloroPhotosynthDepthO2) as a function of depth (a proxy for light intensity) and measured [O~2~].
 Photosynthetic complexes from HLI (including strain MED4) were detected throughout the water